LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/dialogs-patterns.md

     Since this is a "Welcome" dialog, it uses patterns like “hi”, “hello” and “howdy” to match those phrases exactly and display a response.

-    By adding wildcards (e.g., `hi *` or `hello *`) you can allow for broader matches like “hi there” or “hello my friend”.
+    By adding wildcards (e.g., `hi *` or `hello *`) you can allow for broader matches like “hi there” or “hello my friend.”
 Using parentheses and pipes allows you to specify a series of alternates.
-For instance, `(hi|hello|hey)*` will match “hi”, “hello there” and “hey you”.
+For instance, `(hi|hello|hey)*` will match “hi”, “hello there” and “hey you.”

     {: .important}
-    Patterns are a great way to create hard-coded logic in your bot while you build out the design.
-As your bot grows, you’ll want to incorporate Natural Language Understanding to provide a more conversational experience for your users.
-Our next section on Intents and Entities will serve as an introduction to these topics.
+    Patterns are a great way to create hard-coded logic in the bot while you build out the design.
+As your bot grows, you’ll want to incorporate Natural Language Understanding to provide a more conversational experience for users.
+Our next tutorial on "intents" and "entities" serves as an introduction to these topics.

 4. Click the patterns (green button).
-On the Patterns & Intent tab in the Interaction Settings window, add some more patterns (e.g., “hiya”, “ciao”, “hola”).
-Then click **Save**.
+On the Patterns & Intent tab in the Interaction Settings window, add some more patterns (e.g., “hiya”, “ciao”, and “hola”).
+Click **Save**.

     <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/getstartedtutorial/patterns_intent.png">